DopamineDriven/server-rendering-react-components/README.md

     - it statically serves the content of files from within the indicated root directory via express
     - now, if you navigate to http://localhost:7777 the content of the App component rendered in client.tsx is displayed
     - there you have it, pretty straightforward after all

+- note
+    - navigating to http://localhost:7777/client.js serves all the content of the build file in the browser, give it a try